 Where the number is the number or cell’s reference which contains the number for which you want to find the square root and power is the Exponent to raise power too.

-Let’s say we need to find the square root of a number from cell A1 (that’s 625) then we can use 1/2 as power argument in this function.
+Let’s say we need to find the square root of a number from cell A1 (that’s 625) then we can use 1/2 as a powerful argument in this function.

 And, the formula would be: